Configure Xsquash4GitLab in Squash

 You can access Xsquash4GitLab's configuration page clicking on the button at the end of the Xsquash4GitLabConnector row.

-The Xsquash4GitLab configuration page has four blocks:
+The Xsquash4GitLab configuration page is composed with the following blocks:

 - The Field mappings block enables you to configure the mapping for GitLab and Squash fields;